 The Ark of the Covenant is a sacred object in Jewish and Christian tradition.
 The Ark of the Covenant was a physical representation of God among the Jewish nation.
 The Jews are considered God’s chosen people and when Moses led them to the Promise Land, God had given them the Ark while they made the journey.
 The erection of the Ark of the Covenant is placed on the Bible Timeline around 1445 BC.

 The Ark of the Covenant is more than just a material object that represents God, his power and his deity.
 The Israelites carried the Ark ahead of their group as they trekked through the wilderness for over 40 years.
 Since the Israelites did not have any permanent structures they didn’t have a temple to worship God.
 One of the reasons why God sent them the ark was so that they could be reminded that it was God who was constantly providing for and taking care of them.
 The ark was carried when they went into battle and it was used to house the Ten Commandments given to Moses by God.

-In the book of Revelation readers are given a snapshot of the ark as it is seen in heaven.
-In this particular book of the Bible heaven opens up during end time events and the Ark of the Covenant can be seen in heaven.
-This is important to know because the Ark of the Covenant is pattered after God’s temple in heaven.
+In the book of Revelation, readers are given a snapshot of the ark as it is seen in heaven.
+In this particular book of the Bible, heaven opens up during end time events and the Ark of the Covenant can be seen in heaven.
+This is important to know because the Ark of the Covenant is patterned after God’s temple in heaven.
 This is an important point as to why God gave the Israelites specific instructions about how to build the ark.

-Israel’s most famous king, David, wanted to build God a temple but God didn’t allow him.
+Israel’s most famous king, David, wanted to build God a temple, but God didn’t allow him.
 Even though the Lord was pleased with David’s request.
-However, the king had shed too much blood for God to allow him to complete the task.
+The king had shed too much blood for God to allow him to complete the task.
 This is why King Solomon was left with the task of building the temple to house the ark.

 - Exodus 25 outlines the instructions that God gives to Moses for building and decorating the ark.